History of self-driving cars: 2017

+In November, Waymo announced testing of autonomous cars without a safety driver.
+However, an employee was in the car to handle emergencies.

+2018

-In March 2018, the death of Elaine Herzberg in Arizona was the first reported fatal crash involving a self-driving vehicle and a pedestrian in the United States.
+In March 2018, the death of Elaine Herzberg in Arizona was the first reported fatal crash involving a self-driving vehicle and a pedestrian in the United States, caused by an Uber test vehicle with a human backup driver.
+Prosecutors did not charge Uber, while the human driver was sentenced to probation.
 Later in the same month, San Francisco police issued a ticket to the passenger of the self-driving car operated by GM's Cruise, that had failed to yield to a pedestrian in a crosswalk.

-In March 2018, the world's first fully electric self-driving bus that is open to the general public is launched in Neuhausen am Rheinfall, Switzerland.
+Also in March of that year, the world's first fully electric self-driving bus that is open to the general public is launched in Neuhausen am Rheinfall, Switzerland.

-In December 2018, Waymo launched the first commercial robotaxi called "Waymo One"; users in the Phoenix metropolitan area use an app to request a pick-up.
+In December, Waymo launched the first commercial robotaxi called "Waymo One"; users in the Phoenix metropolitan area use an app to request a pick-up.
+The cars were monitored in real-time, and remote engineers intervened to handle exceptional conditions.